Netflix Shows Are All Worldwide Hits -- Until They're Not

 I feel that a lot of Netflix series, well may be well written, seem to not have rewatchability factor to it.
 These are shows that I normally flag, as I watched it, I was glad I watched it, but after that I am not interested in seeing it again.
 For me I find this common with "Smart" Shows.
 While engaging, and may make you think, after you have thought about it, rewatching it again, just boring, because there isn't much new in a new view.

-Some shows have the right amount of smart in it, that rewatching over a
+Some shows have the right amount of smart in it, that rewatching over and over means you can get different angles, but also not make watching it again a chore.

+A "gotta set it" is not the same for all people (Score:2)

+Arguably, netflix probably can facilitate broader content...
+That said, it's still sad to see a future full of silos.

 That's easy.
 Sense8 was a good sci-fi concept.
 I watched the first season hoping it would get better and drop the concentration on sex.
 Started watching season 2 and turned it off after 15 minutes.
 I don't consider myself prudish but I wasn't going to sit through a season of broke back mountain.
 The notion they seemed to be pushing was we are all gay if we just give it a chance.